Flies & Dead Rats

 They have two large compound eyes that are positioned on either side of the head, and short antennae.
 The wings are clear and have a characteristic “V” shape when viewed from above.
 The females have a sharp ovipositor that is used for laying eggs.

 The body of a blow fly is segmented, with three thoracic segments and seven abdominal segments.
-The mouthparts of the blow fly are designed for liquid feeding, and the larvae feed on decaying organic matter.
+The mouthparts of the blow fly are designed for liquid feeding, and the larvae feed on decaying organic matter that include dead rats.

 Behaviour and Life Cycle